 Adult Felony Drug Court

-The average length of Adult Felony Drug Court is 12-18 months.
-Successful completion will result in the participant's charges being nolle prossed by the Office of the State Attorney.
+The average length of Adult Felony Drug Court is between 14 -16 months.
+Successful completion for participants accepted into the Pre-Trial Diversion program will result in the participant’s charges being dismissed by the State Attorney’s Office or it will be resolved per agreement for participants accepted into the Post-Plea program.

 Mental Health Court

-Mental Health Court is a partnership between the Eighth Judicial Circuit Court, Department of Children and Families, defense attorneys, State Attorney's Office, Alachua County Court Services, and treatment providers that work with defendants arrested for misdemeanor offenses who are mentally ill or developmentally disabled.
-By providing defendants access to the least restrictive treatment, training, and support services necessary to reduce recidivism and ensure public safety, the program is designed to divert the mentally ill and developmentally disabled defendants from jail and to expedite legal case processing through the criminal justice system.
+Mental Health Court is a partnership between the Eighth Judicial Circuit Court, the State Attorney’s Office, the Public Defender’s Office, Alachua County Department of Court Services, Defense attorneys, Clerk’s Office, and treatment providers that work with defendants arrested for qualifying misdemeanors, certain criminal traffic offenses, and approved third-degree felonies who are mentally ill or developmentally disabled.
+The primary goal of Mental Health Court is to provide defendants access to the least restrictive treatment, training, and support services necessary to reduce recidivism and ensure public safety.
+The program is designed to divert the mentally ill and developmentally disabled defendants from jail and to expedite legal case processing through the criminal justice system.

-Defendants are referred to Mental Health Court by Judges, Alachua County Court Services, defense attorneys, prosecutors, law enforcement officers, mental health providers, and the Forensic Program Director at the Alachua County Jail.
-Defendants accepted into the program must have been diagnosed with an Axis I mental health illness or a development disability, who have been arrested on a non-violent misdemeanor charge.
+Defendants are referred to Mental Health Court by Judges, the State Attorney’s Office, defense attorneys, prosecutors, law enforcement officers, mental health providers, and the Forensic Program Director at the Alachua County Jail.
+Defendants accepted into the program must have been diagnosed with a major mental health illness or a developmental disability.

 Felony Forensic (916) Court

-Felony Forensic Court is a partnership between the Eighth Judicial Circuit Court, Office of the State Attorney, Office of the Public Defender, Clerk’s Office, Department of Corrections, defense attorneys, and treatment providers to ensure that mentally ill defendants are effectively managed by the criminal justice system.
-It works with felony defendants that have been found to be Incompetent to proceed, Not Guilty by Reason of Insanity, and defendants that are on probation with mental health conditions.
-It ensures that their criminal case is resolved as quickly as possible, and schedules ongoing court hearings to review their progress in mental health treatment.
+Felony Forensic Court is a partnership between the Eighth Judicial Circuit Court, the State Attorney’s, the Public Defender’s Office, Clerk’s Office, Department of Corrections, defense attorneys, and treatment providers to ensure that mentally ill defendants are effectively managed by the criminal justice system.
+This court works with felony defendants that have been found to be: Incompetent to Proceed (ITP), Not Guilty by Reason of Insanity (NGI), and defendants that are on probation and are required to abide with mental health conditions.
+This court ensures that their criminal case is resolved as quickly as possible, and schedules ongoing court hearings to review their progress while receiving mental health treatment.

 Veterans Treatment Court

-Veterans Treatment Court (VTC) is a partnership between the Eighth Judicial Circuit Court, U.S. Department of Veterans Affairs, Alachua County Court Services, State Attorney’s Office, Office of the Public Defender, treatment providers, and other community stakeholders.
+Veterans Treatment Court (VTC) is a partnership between the Eighth Judicial Circuit Court, U.S. Department of Veterans Affairs, Alachua County Department of Court Services, the State Attorney’s Office, The Public Defender’s Office, treatment providers, and other community stakeholders.
 The Court accepts military veterans and service members arrested for certain non-violent felonies and misdemeanors.
-Circuit Judge Phillip A. Pena presides over Veterans Treatment Court.

-Veterans Treatment Court is available to eligible veterans as a pre-trial diversion program or as a post-plea program.
+Veterans Treatment Court is available to eligible veterans as a Pre-trial Diversion program or as a Post-Plea program.
 Both tracks utilize a treatment-based, holistic approach focused on the particular needs of veterans.
 Participants are linked to appropriate tools and services in the community to provide support as needed after the program has been completed.
 Mentors form a major component of the program; every participant receives a veteran mentor who acts as a source of information and support during the course of the program.
 The average length of Veterans Treatment Court is 12-14 months.
-Additonal documents for Veterans Treatment Court can be found on Judge Phillip A. Pena's webpage.
+Additional documents for Veterans Treatment Court can be found on Judge Phillip A. Pena‘s webpage.

 You may contact the Veterans Treatment Court Mentor Coordinator, Jim Yakubsin, at (352) 222-8837 (cell) or email@example.com.